shaistha24/UdacityOpenSource/Shaistha/real_time_object_detection_using_pytorch/README.md

 ***For more details on Yolo and darknet read this article by Martina Pugliese (https://martinapugliese.github.io/recognise-objects-yolo/) and Ayoosh Kathuria ( https://towardsdatascience.com/yolo-v3-object-detection-53fb7d3bfe6b) ***

+## OpenCV
+OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception.
+To know more visit the website (https://opencv.org)

 ## How does Yolo V3 Works?

+Before we begin, What’s the difference between image classification (recognition) and object detection?
+In classification, you identify what’s the main object in the image and the entire image is classified by a single class.
+In detection, multiple objects are identified in the image, classified, and a location is also determined (as a bounding box).

 **A Fully Convolutional Neural Network**